 Cannon Beach's Four Best Beach Walks

 It’s right there in the name of our town, but Cannon Beach is so much more than just another stretch of sand.
 You can take in views of the appropriately named Bird Rocks of Chapman Point toward the north end of the beach, wander past iconic Haystack Rock and the Needles at the center of it all or take a jaunt past less crowded tidepools at Silver Point toward sphynx-like Lion Rock in the south, enjoying bird watching, tidepools and even a taste of history as you go.
-Here are our favorite Cannon Beach walks:
+Here is a list of our favorite Cannon Beach walks: